aspose-total/Aspose.Total-Products/total/en/net/conversion/msg-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export MSG to ODT via .NET" h2=".NET API to Render MSG to ODT on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add MSG to ODT conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to ODT.
+As a .NET developer, you may need to add MSG to ODT conversion features to your applications.
+In this case, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the ideal solution.
+Aspose.Total for .NET is a suite of APIs that enables developers to manipulate a wide range of file formats, including MSG and ODT.

+The process of converting MSG to ODT involves two steps.
+First, you need to convert the MSG file format to HTML.
+This can be done using [Aspose.Email for .NET](https://products.aspose.com/email/net/).
+Aspose.Email for .NET is a powerful API that enables developers to manipulate MSG files with ease.
+It provides a range of features, such as the ability to convert MSG to HTML.

+Once the MSG file has been converted to HTML, the next step is to render the HTML to ODT.
+This can be done using [Aspose.Words for .NET](https://products.aspose.com/words/net/).
+Aspose.Words for .NET is a powerful API that enables developers to manipulate ODT files with ease.
+It provides a range of features, such as the ability to render HTML to ODT.

+In summary, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the ideal solution for .NET developers who need to add MSG to ODT conversion features to their applications.
+By using Aspose.Email for .NET to convert MSG to HTML, and Aspose.Words for .NET to render HTML to ODT, you can easily add MSG to ODT conversion features to your applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}